-Life’s pressures seem to be increasing without sufficient places to vent or transform the stressors of life.
-Instead, we have had to become more knowledgeable, more vigilant to become our own advocates in just about every aspect of our lives, including managing the care of ourselves and family members who are reliant on us.
 Sometimes it feels as though we simply cannot keep up the pace or that we are not able to cope with the fast pace of life.
 Right now, it's especially hard.

-The art directives/projects are geared to you to help you explore your artistic side, and allow you the freedom to express yourself without judgement.
+I know it's nerve wracking to ask for help or to take the leap, but everything is geared to you to help you explore your artistic side, and allow you the freedom to express yourself without judgement.

 Engaging in the creative process may spark a new talent for art or just having fun with art materials!
+See you soon !

 106 North Street, Thunder Bay, Ontario P7C 3K9, Canada